 Here's how I instruct my athletes to grip the barbell for bench press:

-- Wrap the thumb underneath of the barbell.
-Think about pulling the thumb back into the barbell to ‘lock it’ into place.
+- Wrap the thumb underneath the barbell.
+Think about pulling the thumb back into the barbell to ‘lock it' into place.

 - Ensure the barbell is on the base of the palm.
 This will direct the line of force over the wrist joint and forearm.
-The wrist should be neutral or be slightly extended (not excessive).
+The wrist should be neutral or slightly extended (not excessive).

 - Maintain this strong grip throughout the entire set.
 Don't relax the hand as it will impact your wrist, elbow, and shoulder position.